top-guns/etl-gun/README.md

     etl.log()
 );

-etl.run(stream$)
+etl.run(stream$);
 ```

 ### addField

 <a name="numerate" href="#numerate">#</a> etl.<b>addField</b>([<i>options</i>])

-This operator calculate callback function from parameters and add result as new field to the input stream value (if it is object) or push result as new array item of input stream value (if it is array).
+This operator applicable to the stream of objects.
+It calculate callback function and add result as new field to the input stream value.

 Example